PsycheFoundation/psyche/psyche-book/src/enduser/quickstart-join-run.md

 ## Step 7: Create the Environment File

-Create a `.env` file with your configuration.
+Create a file named `.env` in the same directory as the `run-manager` binary with your configuration.
 Example:

 ```bash
 # Path to your Solana keypair